GianlucaSpendolini/GianlucaSpendolini.github.io/README.md

 - Minor
     - Only if I add things (like new sections or functions to handle something);
 - Patch
+    - Adding back-end functionality (like workflows or rules);
     - CSS changes to existing elements;
     - HTML changes (like moving a piece of code);
     - JavaScript changes (such as fixing a function that wasn't working properly);